COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Experiment Setup

-Since we are the first to study the fairness in terms of the quality of personalized text generation, there is no existing work that directly addresses this problem.
-Therefore, we adapt popular methods in the literature for the purpose, including pre-processing, in-processing, and post-processing methods.
-None of these methods is able to achieve measure-specific fairness optimization from counterfactual perspectives.

-$\bullet$ RAW: Original PETER \cite{li21peter} and NRT \cite{li2017nrt} without modifications. \\ $\bullet$ ADV (in-processing): Adversarial training for fairness by adding a discriminator to adversarially remove the sensitive information in the learned representations \citet{li21towardspersonalized}. \\ $\bullet$ NORM (pre-processing): We normalize the training data to remove the bias on group-level.
+$\bullet$ ADV (in-processing): Adversarially removing the sensitive information in user or item representations by adding a discriminator \cite{li21towardspersonalized}.
+We add discriminators on the user's (or item's) embedding in PETER and NRT to remove the information about protected attributes. \\ $\bullet$ NORM (pre-processing): We normalize the training data to remove the bias on group-level.
 With two demographic groups, we remove the explanations with the higher (lower) quality in the group with more reviews, until the difference of average quality between the two groups is below $10\%$ of the original difference.
 With more than two groups, we recursively apply the procedure to the two groups with the maximum difference until the maximum difference is below the threshold.
-NORM removes less than $2\%$ of training data on Amazon datasets, and less than $18\%$ on Yelp. \\ $\bullet$ BT (pre-processing): Back-translation has been shown in NLP to help normalize text and reduce bias \cite{rabinovich2017personalized,christiansen2021effect}.
-We pre-process the training data by translating the explanations to Chinese and then back to English.
+NORM removes less than $2\%$ of training data on Amazon datasets, and less than $18\%$ on Yelp. \\ $\bullet$ We pre-process the training data by translating the explanations to Chinese and then back to English.
 We use the multilingual model mBART \cite{tang2020multilingual} from EasyNMT\footnote{https://github.com/UKPLab/EasyNMT} to perform the translation. \\ $\bullet$ ATTR: In order to evaluate the effectiveness of optimizing the fairness constraint in COFFEE, we use the model trained without the constraint ($\lambda=0$ in \cref{eq:reg-loss}) as a baseline.
 We call the model ATTR, which means the attribute is disentangled from the user's or item's representations as introduced in \Cref{sec:apply} but without adding the fairness constraint. \\ $\bullet$ NATTR (post-processing): We disable the protected attribute token in ATTR for generating explanations during inference.
 Specifically, for NATTR-NRT, we replace the learned attribute embeddings with random embeddings with values uniformly sampled in $[-1,1]$ for explanation generation.
 For NATTR-PETER, we disable the other tokens' attention on the attribute token during inference.